ghaidaasamir/Object-detection/README.md

 # Complex YOLOv4 3d Object detection

+The PyTorch Implementation based on YOLOv4 of the paper: [Complex-YOLO: Real-time 3D Object Detection on Point Clouds](https://arxiv.org/pdf/1803.06199.pdf)<br/>
+Comlpex Yolov4 used for 3D object detection to detect cars using pretrained model, trained on kitti dataset<br/>
+**3D object car detection notebook**<br/>
 # Yolov5 Pedestrians and Crosswalks detection

-1. The PyTorch Implementation based on YOLOv4 of the paper: [Complex-YOLO: Real-time 3D Object Detection on Point Clouds](https://arxiv.org/pdf/1803.06199.pdf)<br/>
-Comlpex Yolov4 used for 3D object detection to detect cars using pretrained model, trained on kitti dataset<br/>
-3D object car detection notebook<br/>
-2. This notebook is used to detect pedestrians, crosswalks and whether it's safe for cars to cross the crosswalk using green bounding boxes or unsafe to cross using red bounding boxes.<br/>
+Detection of pedestrians, crosswalks and whether it's safe for cars to cross the crosswalk using green bounding boxes or unsafe to cross using red bounding boxes.<br/>
 Yolov5 weights is used for detection of pedestrians <br/>
 Training on custom dataset obtained using roboflow tool to detect crosswalks<br/>
-Yolov5 custom weights (best.pt) weights is used for detection of crosswalks<br/>
+Yolov5 custom trained weights (best.pt) weights is used for detection of crosswalks<br/>
 TensorBoard tool is used for providing the measurements and visualizations needed during the training workflow for tracking experiment metrics like loss and accuracy and precision/recall graphs.<br/>
-Pedestrians and Crosswalks detection notebook<br/>
+**Pedestrians and Crosswalks detection notebook**<br/>

 ## Data Preparation

 3D KITTI detection dataset  [here](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d).

-- Velodyne point clouds _**(29 GB)**_: input data to the Complex-YOLO model
-- Training labels of object data set _**(5 MB)**_: input label to the Complex-YOLO model
+- Camera calibration matrices of object data set (16 MB)
-- Camera calibration matrices of object data set _**(16 MB)**_: for visualization of predictions
+- Training labels of object data set (5 MB)
+- Velodyne point clouds (29 GB)
-- Left color images of object data set _**(12 GB)**_: for visualization of predictions
+- Left color images of object data set (12 GB)

 Crosswalk dataset